gvwilson/thirdbit/src/fiction/iffy/index.md

 with nearly-magical properties
 for balls of yarn, old photographs, and handwritten song lyrics.
-People got used to seeing an occasional bot again, but while a few places allowed them citizenship, most were careful to limit what their cores could see, hear, think, and do.
+People got used to seeing an occasional bot again, but were careful to limit what they could see, hear, and do.
 As the last of the rainforests vanished and tweaked jellies drove one species of fish after another to extinction, everyone found they had more pressing things to worry about.*